 An insider’s guide to the best places to eat across Brighton & Hove, with a focus on independent restaurants.

 I’m always being asked to recommend good places to eat and drink, so I thought it was about time I put together a directory of all the places I’d highly recommend, what sort of food they serve and where they are in the city.
 A little black book of sorts.
 I’m also passionate about supporting independent restaurants in the city, so you’ll notice the likes of Pizza Express or Zizzi’s won’t make it on here.
+I also update this annually, so although the original published date is 2015 you’ll find new restaurants on here each year.
 So, in no particular order, here is my Brighton & Hove Food Guide:

 Cin Cin, Vine Street, Brighton